NevinSelby/AlgorithmicTrader/README.md

 - **Sharpe Ratio**: Risk-adjusted return measure
 - **Maximum Drawdown**: Largest peak-to-trough decline
 - **Trade Statistics**: Total trades, win rate, profit/loss per trade

-## Troubleshooting

-### Common Issues

-1. **"No data found for ticker"**
-   - Verify the stock ticker symbol is correct
-   - Ensure the date range includes trading days
-   - Check if the stock was trading during the selected period

-2. **"Plot generation failed"**
-   - The backtest results are still valid
-   - This typically occurs with certain data configurations
-   - Try adjusting the date range or ticker symbol

-3. **Slow performance**
-   - Reduce the date range for faster processing
-   - Use more recent data (last 2-3 years)
-   - Ensure stable internet connection for data fetching

-## Development

-### Extending the Application

-The modular design makes it easy to extend:

-1. **Add new strategies**: Create new classes inheriting from `bt.Strategy`
-2. **Add new analyzers**: Extend the `Backtester` class with additional metrics
-3. **Enhance UI**: Modify the `StreamlitApp` class for new features
-4. **Add data sources**: Extend `DataHandler` to support other data providers

-### Code Quality Features

-- Comprehensive error handling
-- Detailed logging and user feedback
-- Input validation and constraints
-- Session state management for better UX
-- Responsive design with progress indicators

-## License

-This project is provided for educational purposes.
-Please ensure compliance with data provider terms of service when using financial data.

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the application.

----

-**Professional Algorithmic Trading Backtesting Platform**